Liam Bartlett: Career

-Born in Perth, Western Australia, previously, Bartlett had a six-year stint with ABC radio station 720 ABC Perth, presenting the morning program.
-He had previously worked for STW 9 in Perth and GWN in Bunbury as a news anchor and reporter.
-He worked for a time at 3SR in Shepparton in Victoria and Triple M in Sydney.
+Born in Perth, Western Australia, previously, Bartlett had a six-year stint with ABC Radio Perth, presenting the morning program.
+He had previously worked for STW9 in Perth and GWN in Bunbury as a news anchor and reporter.
+He worked for a time at 3SR in Shepparton, Victoria and Triple M Sydney.
 While working on Perth radio stations, he was also a columnist for the News Corporation newspaper The Sunday Times.
-He has appeared on television as host of The 7.30 Report in WA, ABC TV and the Nine Network Australia (GTV Melbourne) presenting both current affairs and news.
+He has appeared on television as host of The 7.30 Report in WA, ABC TV and the Nine Network (GTV Melbourne) presenting both current affairs and news.

 Bartlett was a delegate to the Australian Constitutional Convention 1998.
 He was an elected representative, contesting the poll as an independent candidate.

 In 2002, Bartlett won a Churchill Fellowship to study investigative journalism.
 He spent three months in the United States and the United Kingdom.

-In July 2006 he left Perth radio station 6PR following a move from rival station 720 ABC Perth to join 60 Minutes, where he would present until 2012, before leaving the media and accepting a role at Shell International's Creative Visual unit based in London.
+In July 2006 he left Perth radio station 6PR following a move from ABC Radio Perth to join 60 Minutes, where he would present until 2012, before leaving the media and accepting a role at Shell International's Creative Visual unit based in London.
 He returned to the Nine Network and 60 Minutes from the 2015 season.

 In 2021, Bartlett also returned to 6PR, now owned by Nine Entertainment, to host its morning program while juggling his ongoing role as a reporter on 60 Minutes.

 In September 2022, Bartlett announced his resignation from 6PR and 60 Minutes, effective the following November.

 In April 2023, Bartlett joined the Seven Network's flagship current affairs program 7NEWS Spotlight as a reporter.

+Controversies

+Deportation from Kiribati

+In 2019 the Republic of Kiribati detained and then deported Bartlett and a 60 Minutes crew.
+Government officials said “the Australians had been detained since Tuesday due to "false and misleading information" over the purpose of their visit.

+"They [60 Minutes] intentionally came to Kiribati without applying for a permit and then lied about the reason for their visit to immigration officers at the airport."

+Interview With Republican Candidate Kari Lake

+In 2022 Trump-endorsed Republican candidate Kari Lake who was running for Arizona Governor labelled Liam Bartlett as “obsessed with President Donald Trump” and used an epithet to cast doubt on Bartlett's sanity after a 15-minute interview for 60 Minutes went off the rails.

+The interview started well but went downhill when Bartlett asked, “What’s the personal appeal of Donald Trump for smart people like you?”
+Bartlett then pursued the idea that to support Trump one must believe the “big lie that the election was stolen.”